11 Stunning Birds With Orange Beaks (With Pictures)

 - Diet: Fish and crustaceans

 The Royal Tern is a beautiful coastal bird known for its elegant appearance and striking orange bill.
 Found along the Atlantic and Pacific coasts of the Americas, this bird is often seen near sandy beaches and estuaries.
-The Royal Tern’s bill is not only eye-catching but also perfectly adapted for catching fish.
+These birds with orange beaks are not only eye-catching but also perfectly adapted for catching fish.

 These terns are skilled hunters, diving into the water to catch fish and crustaceans.
 They are known for their graceful flight and loud calls, which contribute to the lively atmosphere of coastal areas.
 Their striking appearance makes them a favorite among birdwatchers and nature enthusiasts.